On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Introduction

 More concisely, we can state the following:

 \begin{cor} For each torsion $\mathfrak{s} \in \text{Spin}^{c}(\DBCs{K})$, the $\rho$-filtered chain homotopy type of the complex $\CFxs{K}$ is an invariant of $K$. \end{cor}

 In a standard way, the filtration $\rho$ provides a spectral sequence (whose pages we'll denote by $E_{k}$) computing the group $\HFx{K}$.
 Furthermore, the page $E_{1}$ is isomorphic to the subgroup of $\Kst{b}$ obtained by taking cohomology of the subcomplex whose generators correspond to generators of $\widehat{CF}$ in the torsion $\text{Spin}^{c}$ structures on $\DBCs{K}$.
-Seidel and Smith proved in \cite{ss:R2} that $Kh_{symp,inv}$ is a knot invariant, and so the the factor corresponding to $E_{1}$ is also.
+This spectral sequence is the same as the one defined by Seidel and Smith in \cite{ss:R2}.
+There they proved that $Kh_{symp,inv}$ is a knot invariant, and so the the factor corresponding to $E_{1}$ is also.
 Because higher pages are determined by the filtered chain homotopy type of $E_{0}$, Corollary \ref{cor:Rcor} implies the following.

 \begin{cor} For $k \geq 1$, the page $E_{k}$ is a knot invariant. \end{cor}